Our Organisational Team

 A typical Recre8 program team will include at least one registered psychologist, senior adolescent youth counsellor, an experienced Senior OutdoorInstructor and certified skippers where required.
 We also involve a range of mentors and volunteers with skills and experience in therapeutic care, outdoor education and working with youth-at-risk.
 The level of expertise, responsiveness and wisdom of our Program Team is at the heart of Recre8’s success.

-Human Nature Adventure Therapy Ltd is governed by a highly skilled Board of six Directors.
+Human Nature Adventure Therapy Ltd is governed by a highly skilled Board of five Directors.
 Hailing from Melbourne, Sydney, Perth and the Northern Rivers they provide governance, leadership and financial expertise to strengthen and steer the organisation.

 Anita Nath, Board Member